 Parents’ legal responsibilities

 The Education Act Section 444 requires parents to ensure that their children receive full-time education which suits their needs.
 Parents who fail in this duty may be prosecuted via the courts and fined up to £2 500 or, in some cases, imprisoned.
-The Anti Social Behaviour Act Section 23 also indicates parents may be issued with a Fixed Penalty Notice if their child’s absence from school is unauthorised.
-Fixed Penalty Notices are for £60 if paid within 21 days and £120 if paid within 28 days.
+The Anti Social Behaviour Act Section 23 also indicates parents may be issued with a Educational Penalty Notice if their child’s absence from school is unauthorised.
+Educational Penalty Notices are for £60 if paid within 21 days and £120 if paid within 28 days.

 Holidays in term time